Ludwig van Beethoven the Elder: Life

-On December 10, 1717, going on the age of just six years, Ludwig van Beethoven the Elder, having "a beautiful voice", was granted admission to the choir boys seminar of the St. Rombout's Cathedral in Mechelen, effectively becoming a choirboy.
+On 10 December 1717, going on the age of just six years, Ludwig van Beethoven the Elder, having "a beautiful voice", was granted admission to the choir boys seminar of St. Rumbold's Cathedral in Mechelen, effectively becoming a choirboy.

-On October 12, 1725, he began studies under Anton Colfs, chief organist and carillonneur of St. Rumbold's Cathedral.
+On 12 October 1725, he began studies under Anton Colfs, chief organist and carillonneur of St. Rumbold's Cathedral.
 Instruction focused on tablature and figured bass as well as the harpsichord and organ.
 No records exist of the years following the end of his apprenticeship in spring of 1727.

-On November 9, 1731, he became a tenor singer at St. Peter's Church in Leuven; he is also mentioned as a substitute for the Kapellmeister.
+On 9 November 1731, he became a tenor singer at St. Peter's Church in Leuven; he is also mentioned as a substitute for the Kapellmeister.
 This appointment was probably promoted by Rombout van Kiel, a canon of the St. Peter's Church and former classmate of father Michael van Beethoven.

-By September 2, 1732, Beethoven is registered as a bass singer at Saint Lambert's Cathedral, Liège.
+By 2 September 1732, Beethoven is registered as a bass singer at Saint Lambert's Cathedral, Liège.
 This new appointment might be attributed to the support of Francois Stoupy, director of the Liège College in Leuven and friend of Rombout van Kiel.

-In March 1733 Archbishop of Cologne and Prince-elector Clemens August of Bavaria summoned Beethoven to his court in Bonn after he had heard him sing in Liege, where Beethoven had been a substitute conductor:
+In March 1733, Clemens August of Bavaria, archbishop-elector of Cologne, summoned Beethoven to his court in Bonn after hearing him sing in Liège, where Beethoven had been a substitute conductor:

 "Once Ludwig van Beethoven senior was established there, his destitute parents also fled to Bonn."

 In Bonn, Ludwig sang under the Kapellmeister Girolamo Donnini from 1733 until Donnini's death in 1752.
 His long-cherished hopes of one day becoming Kapellmeister himself went unfulfilled in 1760 when a much younger colleague, Joseph Touchemoulin, got the assignment instead.
 Unlike Beethoven, Touchemoulin was an experienced violinist and an accomplished composer.

-On February 6, 1761, upon the death of Archbishop Clemens August of Bavaria, his successor Maximilian Friedrich von Königsegg-Rothenfels immediately began to implement strict austerity measures.
+On 6 February 1761, upon the death of Archbishop Clemens August of Bavaria, his successor Maximilian Friedrich von Königsegg-Rothenfels immediately began to implement strict austerity measures.
 Ludwig van Beethoven the Elder was made new Kapellmeister with the duties of singer and conductor combined.
 The disillusioned Touchemoulin consequently left Bonn to find work in Regensburg.
 As a separate occupation Ludwig van Beethoven the Elder maintained a wine trade business, which he had developed over the course of many years, exporting Rhine and Moselle wine to Flanders.
 Nothing is known about the volume, success and profitability of these undertakings.

-On December 24, 1773, Ludwig van Beethoven the Elder died from a stroke in Bonn.
+On 24 December 1773, Ludwig van Beethoven the Elder died from a stroke in Bonn.
 Although he bequeathed debts to his son Johann, the father's holdings in commodities that were also bestowed on the son more than made up the difference, resulting in the total inheritance having a net surplus.

 Family

-On November 17, 1733, Ludwig van Beethoven the Elder married Maria Josepha Poll (born Ball) (born about 1714, died September 30, 1775, Bonn).
+On 17 November 1733, Ludwig van Beethoven the Elder married Maria Josepha Poll (born Ball) (born about 1714, died 30 September 1775, Bonn).
 The marriage produced three children: